Domiii/dbux/README.md

 Main considerations include:

-* Instrumentation via [`@dbux/cli`](dbux-cli#readme) is slow.
+* Instrumentation can be slow.
-  * It uses [`@babel/register`](https://babeljs.io/docs/en/babel-register) (currently with babel-cache disabled) which itself can be very slow, since it re-instruments every file on every run.
-  * If you want to speed things up, do not use `@dbux/cli`, but use the `@dbux/babel-plugin` directly, in combination with Webpack (or some other bundler) in *watch mode*, so it will only instrument code that has been changed, rather than *everything* all the time.
-* In order to render the value of variables, we need to actually copy all variables anytime they are used in any way.
-   * That can get very slow very fast if your code operates on large arrays, objects and strings.
-   * That is why we have a few parameters to tune.
-   * Currently, those parameters are hardcoded and cannot be configured from the outside.
-   * Tracked in #217
+  * `@dbux/cli` uses [`@babel/register`](https://babeljs.io/docs/en/babel-register) with custom caching.
+That caching currently has limited configuration, but we hope for more in the future.
+  * If you use a bundler, make sure to configure caching for it.
 * When executing *a lot of stuff* (e.g. long loops or high FPS games etc), things will get slow
-   * In the future, instead of recording *everything*, we might want to be able to choose what to record, and when.
   * For example: Dbux probably won't really work at all if you run it on a 30+FPS game.
     * In that case, we might want to be very strategic in telling Dbux to only record: (i) initialization, (ii) a select few other functions and then (iii) several frames of the gameloop for our analysis.
-   * However, that is future work.
-Dbux does not currently have such fine-grained control over the recording process.
-   * Tracked in issue#219
+  * Again, adaptive tracing is something we want to do in the future.
-* When running a program with Dbux enabled, and also running it in debug mode (i.e. `--inspect` or `--inspect-brk`), things probably slow down even worse.
+* When running a program with Dbux enabled, and also running it in debug mode in Node (i.e. `--inspect` or `--inspect-brk`), things slow down even worse.
 When things get too slow, you might want to consider using the `Run` button instead of the `Debug` button, and use the Dbux built-in features for debugging; unless there are some features in the traditional debugger that you just cannot live without in some specific circumstances.
+* Recording of large arrays and objects is limited, according to some (currently hardcoded) `SerializationLimits`, to be found in [valueCollection](dbux-runtime/src/data/valueCollection.js).

 # Known Limitations

 ## Loops

-Loop support is being worked on, and tracing of loop-relevant traces is currently disabled.
+Loop comprehension is currently limited.

 Tracked in [#222](https://github.com/Domiii/dbux/issues/222).